 Dachshunds can be quite vocal and may bark in response to various stimuli, including strangers, other animals, or even just boredom.
 This barking tendency can be a nuisance in shared living spaces.

 Dachshunds often form strong attachments to their owners and can be prone to separation anxiety when left alone for extended periods.
-This may result in destructive behavior or excessive barking.
+This may result in destructive behaviour or excessive barking.

 Due to their small size and potential for back problems, Dachshunds may not be the best choice for households with very young children who may not understand how to handle a small dog gently.